jes-man/marpat/README.md

 **Note**: The `.preDelete()` and `.postDelete()` hooks are _only_ called when calling `.delete()` on a Document instance.
 Calling `.deleteOne()` or `.deleteMany()` will **not** trigger the hook methods.

 ### Misc.
-- `camo.getClient()`: Retrieves the Camo database client
+- `Marpat.getClient()`: Retrieves the Marpat database client
-- `camo.getClient().driver()`: Retrieves the underlying database driver (`MongoClient` or a map of NeDB collections)
+- `Marpat.getClient().driver()`: Retrieves the underlying database driver (`MongoClient` or a map of NeDB collections)
 - `Document.toJSON()`: Serializes the given document to just the data, which includes nested and referenced data

 ## Transpiler Support
-While many transpilers won't have any problem with Camo, some need extra resources/plugins to work correctly:
+While many transpilers won't have any problem with Marpat, some need extra resources/plugins to work correctly:

 - Babel
-  - [babel-preset-camo](https://github.com/scottwrobinson/babel-preset-camo): Babel preset for all es2015 plugins supported by Camo
+  - [babel-preset-Marpat](https://github.com/scottwrobinson/babel-preset-Marpat): Babel preset for all es2015 plugins supported by Marpat
 - TypeScript
-  - [DefinitelyTyped/camo](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/camo): Camo declaration file (h/t [lucasmciruzzi](https://github.com/lucasmciruzzi))
+  - [DefinitelyTyped/Marpat](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/Marpat): Marpat declaration file (h/t [lucasmciruzzi](https://github.com/lucasmciruzzi))
-  - [IndefinitivelyTyped/camo](https://github.com/IndefinitivelyTyped/camo): Typings support for Camo (h/t [WorldMaker](https://github.com/WorldMaker))
+  - [IndefinitivelyTyped/Marpat](https://github.com/IndefinitivelyTyped/Marpat): Typings support for Marpat (h/t [WorldMaker](https://github.com/WorldMaker))

 ## Contributing
-Feel free to open new issues or submit pull requests for Camo.
+Feel free to open new issues or submit pull requests for Marpat.
 If you'd like to contact me before doing so, feel free to get in touch (see Contact section below).

 Before opening an issue or submitting a PR, I ask that you follow these guidelines:

 **Issues**
 - Please state whether your issue is a question, feature request, or bug report.
-- Always try the latest version of Camo before opening an issue.
+- Always try the latest version of Marpat before opening an issue.
 - If the issue is a bug, be sure to clearly state your problem, what you expected to happen, and what all you have tried to resolve it.
 - Always try to post simplified code that shows the problem.
 Use Gists for longer examples.